bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 Refactor the router config in **src/main.tsx** to contain the new RestaurantOrder components.
 You will need to come up with the route path on your own.

-Add a link to the order page inside the `ListItem` component/
+Add a link to the order page inside the `ListItem` component.

 #### Solution